Abercanaid: History and amenities

-The village has three public houses, The Colliers Arms, The Richards Arms and Llywnyreos Inn respectively.
-The Richards Arms boast the football side for the village, whereas The Colliers Arms and Llywnyreos are more notable for their involvement in local league darts.
+The village has three public houses: The Colliers Arms, The Richards Arms and Llywnyreos Inn.
+The Richards Arms boasts the football side for the village, whereas The Colliers Arms and Llywnyreos are more notable for their involvement in local league darts.
 At one time, Abercanaid had a total of seven pubs: the aforementioned three, The Duffryn Arms, The White Hart, The Glamorgan Arms and The Gethin Inn.

 The Glamorganshire Canal passed along the edge of the Village.
-This was constructed around 1800 and fell into decline following the construction of the railways and eventual became disused.
+It was constructed around 1800 and fell into decline following the construction of the railways, eventually becoming disused.
 Abercanaid was one of the stations on the Quakers Yard and Merthyr Railway.
-The line and the Station became disused in the 1960s and now the village is served by the nearby Pentrebach Train Station.
+The line and the Station became disused in the 1960s, and now the nearby Pentrebach Train Station serves the village.

-Chapel Street was so named because of the three chapels that once stood in it, the only existing one left being the Zion Chapel on the corner of Cardiff Street.
-Graig Chapel was demolished in the late 1990s, being replaced by houses.
+Chapel Street was so named because of the three chapels that once stood in it.
+The only existing one left is the Zion Chapel on the corner of Cardiff Street.
+Graig Chapel was demolished in the late 1990s and replaced by houses.
 The local church is St. Peter and Paul.

-Work began on construction of a new, modern school, known as Abercanaid Community School in October 2001.
+Work began on constructing a new, modern school, Abercanaid Community School, in October 2001.
 The school is situated on the site of Abercanaid Park and is run by long-time headteacher Mike Sullivan.
-The school officially opened on 22 January 2003.
-The school acts as a feeder school to Afon Taf High School, Cyfarthfa High School and Bishop Hedley High School.
+It officially opened on 22 January 2003.
+The school acts as a feeder to Afon Taf High School, Cyfarthfa High School, and Bishop Hedley High School.

-A famous ex-pupil of the school is Petula Clark, who spent sometime as a child in the village living with family.
-She returned to Abercanaid on 24 January 2007 as part of the BBC series, 'Coming Home' and was greeted by the pupils including Robyn Williams who performed a selection of songs for her, including her own hit-song Downtown.
+A famous ex-pupil of the school is Petula Clark, who spent some time as a child in the village living with her family.
+She returned to Abercanaid on 24 January 2007 as part of the BBC series, 'Coming Home' and was greeted by the pupils, including Robyn Williams, who performed a selection of songs for her, including her own hit song, Downtown.

-Another former Abercanaid pupil and resident is synth, FX and sampler Lyndon Jones of the now disbanded band Midasuno.
+Another former Abercanaid pupil and resident is synth, FX and sampler Lyndon Jones of the now-disbanded band Midasuno.

 Gethin Pit disaster

-The Gethin Pit, pictured on the right, was established in 1849, when sunk by William Crawshay II.
+The Gethin Pit, was established in 1849, when sunk by William Crawshay II.
 The Pits' remains can be found two and a half miles from Merthyr Tydfil, situated next to the Merthyr Canal.
 Gethin Pit was a supplier of coal for Crawshay's other business ventures.
 Two major mining disasters occurred at Gethin Pit, one in 1862 and another in 1865.
-The disasters, although seen as dangerous in the modern day perspective, were a regular occurrence in the 19th Century.
+The disasters, although seen as dangerous in the modern-day perspective, were a regular occurrence in the 19th century.

-At the time of the disaster which occurred in 1862, the mine was being managed by John Moody and various others such as his Son (Thomas Pearson Moody).
-Thomas Thomas, the fireman who ran the safety checks of the mine. reported: “All is right, but there is a little gas in John Jones’ heading, "No.20 about 10 yards back from the face there had been a bit of a fall above the timbers and gas was lodged there.”
+At the time of the disaster, which occurred in 1862, the mine was being managed by John Moody and various others, such as his Son (Thomas Pearson Moody).
+Thomas Thomas, the fireman who ran the safety checks of the mine.
+Reported: “All is right, but there is a little gas in John Jones’ heading, "No.20, about 10 yards back from the face, there had been a bit of a fall above the timbers and gas was lodged there."